San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 - The Aztecs have covered the spread twice this season when favored by 10.5 points or more (in three chances).

-- San Diego State's games this year have hit the over on four of 10 set point totals (40%).
+- San Diego State's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

-- San Diego State is 3-0 against the spread and 3-0 overall in games when it records more than 31.8 points.
+- When San Diego State scores more than 31.8 points, it is 3-0 against the spread and 3-0 overall.

 - The Aztecs collect 79.1 fewer yards per game (332.1) than the Rebels allow per matchup (411.2).

-- San Diego State is 2-1 against the spread and 2-1 overall when the team churns out more than 411.2 yards.
+- San Diego State is 2-1 against the spread and 2-1 overall when the team totals more than 411.2 yards.

-- This year, the Aztecs have 11 turnovers, four fewer than the Rebels have takeaways (15).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.